 Welcome to the winter American Astronomical Society (AAS) meeting in Seattle, Washington!
 Astrobites is attending the conference as usual, and we will report highlights from each day here.
 If you’d like to see more timely updates during the day, we encourage you to search the #aas233 hashtag on twitter.
-We’ll be posting once a day during the meeting, so be sure the visit the site often to catch all the news!
+We’ll be posting once a day during the meeting, so be sure to visit the site often to catch all the news!

 Plenary Talk: The Era of Surveys and the Fifth Paradigm of Science (by Mia de los Reyes)